AkatsukiFTW/MyPage/README.md

 <li>CSS</li>
 <li>Vite</li>

-<h1>Feel free to explore my portfolio on your PC for the best experience, and connect with me for potential opportunities or collaborations!</h1>
+Feel free to explore my portfolio on your PC for the best experience, and connect with me for potential opportunities or collaborations!